damieng/pixelworld/README.md

 ### GeneralHeuristicFinder

 This finder looks for fonts by expecting certain pixel densities in relative to each other.
 For example ! should have less pixels than m. c should have less pixels than o etc.

+## Setup

+The project should compile with VS 2019 or later.

+Some additional files are necessary for the conversions and should be placed in a `templates` folder.

+- atari8.fnt - A dump of the Atari system font that includes all the symbols characters etc.
+- c64-both.c64 - A dump of the Commodore 64 upper+lower case
+- c64-upper.c64 - A dump of the Commodore 64 upper case + symbols